ProtDos/Veilo/README.md

   - [ ] Video
 - [ ] Support for more languages
   - [ ] & detect them automatically
+- [ ] Use Argon2id for Password-Hashing
+  - [ ] ... or completely don't use authentication via server
+- [ ] PIN-Code for app

 See the [open issues](https://github.com/Veilo/issues) for a full list of proposed features (and known issues).